denoland/wasmbuild/README.md

 ## Checking output is up-to-date

-It may occur that someone updates the Rust code, but forgets to build when submitting a PR.
+If you're checking your Wasm module into source control, it may occur that someone updates the Rust code, but forgets to build when submitting a PR.
 To ensure that the output is up-to-date, you can use the `--check` flag:

 ```shellsession
 deno task wasmbuild --check